korningf/cso-git/README.md

 # GitBash

+Our objective is to get a working `pacman` package manager and interpreted and compiled languages.

+Modern package managers use SSL/TLS and GPG keyrings to securely pull packages from distributions.

 The Git OpenSSL libraries must be able to talk to Windows Credential manager and pull certificates.

 For this reason, on a managed desktop machine it is best to install Git with the default settings.